groue/GRMustache/Articles/WhyMustacheFilters.md

 Last point: white space is irrelevant. `f(x)` is the same as `f ( x )`.

 You'll find below a grammar and a state machine that implement the parsing of those expressions.

-But we need to dig into a tiny detail first.
+### A syntax that does not fullfill those properties

+The only other implemented syntax that I'm aware of is the one of bobthecow's [mustache.php](https://github.com/bobthecow/mustache.php/pull/102):

+    {{ created_at | date.iso8601 }}

+Pipes have great ascendants (unix shell, Liquid filters), and a general relevance of the syntax.

+However, it fails on the composition part, since pipes build *statements*, not expressions.

+For instance, how would pipes handle cases like `f(x).y` without the introduction of parenthesis in a fashion that is not common to pipes?

+    {{ (x | f).y }}         vs.    {{ f(x).y }}
+    {{ (x | f).y | g }}     vs.    {{ g(f(x).y) }}

+The `f(x)` notation has here an advantage, which is its pervasiveness if many widely adopted languages that also use the dot as a property accessor.

 ### Filters can't load from the "implicit iterator"

 We've said above that filters should not come from the view model provided by the user, but instead be tied to a template.
-This allows a template to provide services, including a standard library of filters.
+This allows a template to provide filters as services, including a standard library of filters.

 As a consequence, the `.(x)` syntax is forbidden.
 In Mustache, `.` aka the "implicit iterator", represents the currently rendered object from the view model.
 It thus can not provide any filter.
 Identically, the `.a(x)` syntax is invalid as well (it would mean "perform a scoped lookup for `a` in the view model, and apply the result as a filter").

 ### Parsing GRMustache expressions

-Here is a formal grammar that describes the above syntax.
+Here is a formal grammar that describes the GRMustache syntax for expressions:

     [_a-zA-Z0-9]+[?!]?       return ID;
     [ \t\n\t]+               return WS;